andrablaj/engineering-management-handbook/README.md

 ## 👩‍💻 About Me

-I am a tech professional & international development enthusiast with more than 10-year experience in software engineering and leadership roles.
+I am a tech professional, international development enthusiast and language geek with more than 12 years of experience in software engineering and leadership roles, committed to using technology for positive social impact.
+I deeply believe that when you care, more people will care, too, and I apply that belief to everything I do.

 I started as an Engineering Manager in May 2021 and learned a lot through the great resources I found online.
 My life would have been a lot tougher without these fantastic authors who shared their experiences and advice, and I am incredibly grateful for that.
 This handbook is a compilation of links and templates that supported me in my Engineering Management journey.
 I am sharing it here, hoping it will serve others going through the same career transition.